maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 No coding expertise is required to utilize this rating plugin.
 Its intuitive interface, combined with the straightforward copy-and-paste functionality for provided shortcodes, allows anyone to effortlessly showcase review boxes on their preferred pages.

 == 🖥️ User-friendly interface ==
 The free version of the review plugin boasts an interface that's both intuitive and user-friendly, catering to users with varying levels of expertise.
-Whether you're a novice or a seasoned user, the ratings plugin's features are easy to grasp and implement, ensuring a smooth experience in managing and displaying your reviews.
+Whether you're a novice or a seasoned user, the rating plugin's features are easy to grasp and implement, ensuring a smooth experience in managing and displaying your reviews.

 == 🔗 WordPress and WooCommerce compatibility ==
 The YASR review plugin integrates flawlessly with both WordPress and WooCommerce, catering to a diverse range of websites.
 Be it a WordPress blog or a WooCommerce-driven e-commerce site, the rating plugin's robust review and rating features can be easily deployed.
 The rating plugin offers a unified experience, elevating your website's review mechanism irrespective of its nature.
 Whether you manage a blog, an online storefront, or a hybrid of both, the seamless integration with WordPress and WooCommerce guarantees consistent operation and peak performance.